Bhargava Integer Cubes and Weyl Group Multiple Dirichlet Series: Bhargava integer cubes and zeta functions

 \subsection{Prehomogeneous vector space of a parabolic subgroup.}

-Let $V_{\mathbb{Z}}$ be the $\bZ$-module of $2\times 2 \times 2$ integer matrices, which we also call Bhargava integer cubes.
-There are three ways to form pairs of matrices by taking the opposite sides out of $6$ sides.
+Let $V(\mathbb{Z})$ be the set of $2\times 2 \times 2$ integral matrices.
+For each element $A \in V(\bZ)$, there are three ways to form pairs of matrices by taking the opposite sides out of $6$ sides.
 Denote them by

-For each pair $(M_i, N_i)$ we can associate to it a binary quadratic form by taking
+For each pair $(M_A^i, N_A^i)$ we can associate to it a binary quadratic form by taking

 Explicitly for $A$ as above,